-In my Seattle office I see infants and very young children with their caregivers, in dyadic formation.
+In my West Seattle office I see infants and very young children with their foster or adoptive caregivers, in dyadic formation.
 Children develop in relationship with their caregivers, and so are best treated in the context of those relationships.
 You, as parent/caregiver, are the most important and influential figure in your child’s world.
 I can help you recognize and understand your child’s experience, and help you identify and mitigate issues that are causing distress for your child or interfering with healthy development.

-Helping Children Deal with Experiences of Foster Care, Orphanages, Abuse, Neglect
+Helping Children Deal with Complex Experiences

 Many of the children I see have backgrounds that include foster-care or orphanage experience, abuse or neglect history, cultural and language changes, multiple losses and transitions, and/or the changes related to being adopted into a new family.
 The therapy work we do together may involve attending to attachment, behavioral problems, emotional regulation, social skills issues, and daily functional regulation (sleeping, eating, etc).